Deep-MI/FastSurfer/INSTALL.md

 The preferred way of installing and running FastSurfer is via Singularity or Docker containers.
 We provide pre-build images at Dockerhub for various application cases: i) for only the segmentation (both GPU and CPU), ii) for only the CPU-based recon-surf pipeline, and iii) for the full pipeline (GPU or CPU).

-We also provide information on a native installs on some operating systems, but since dependencies may vary, this can produce results different from our testing environment and we may not be able to support you if things don't work.
+We also provide information on a native install on some operating systems, but since dependencies may vary, this can produce results different from our testing environment and we may not be able to support you if things don't work.
+Our testing is performed on Ubuntu 20.04 via our provided Docker images.

 # Installation